Anti-inflammatory diet: reducing inflammation through your plate

 Is gluten inflammatory?

-Is coffee pro- or anti-inflammatory?
+Is coffee pro or anti-inflammatory?

 Anti-inflammatory.
 Coffee contains polyphenols (chlorogenic acid) with documented anti-inflammatory properties.
 Observational studies show an association between moderate coffee consumption (3-4 cups/day) and a reduction in inflammatory markers.
-Just avoid added sugar and flavored syrups that would cancel out these benefits.
+Just avoid added sugar and flavoured syrups that would cancel out these benefits.

-Similar Guides
+Similar guides

 Reduce inflammation through your diet